-Big data companies are trying to improve data warehousing solutions in order to meet the new set of requirements.
+Big data companies are trying to improve data warehousing solutions to meet the new set of requirements.
 The modern data warehousing structure can store data in its raw form instead of the previously opted hierarchical structure.
-This enables users to more easily access data.
+This enables users to access data more efficiently.

 New data warehousing solutions also minimize the inefficiencies caused by gaps in communication.
 State-of-the-art structures can integrate the information from multiple channels and store it on one platform, streamlining the communication process.